Chocolate Labradoodle Puppies and Mini Labradoodle Puppies for Sale

-Email email@example.com if you’re interested in a Labradoodle puppy.
+Email firstname.lastname@example.org if you have any questions.
+If you're interested in a chocolate labradoodle, apply here.

 Chocolate Labradoodles and mini Labradoodles are our specialty, but we occasionally have black Labradoodles, white Labradoodles, or apricot Labradoodles and mini Labradoodles available.
 We have recently added a beautiful red Labradoodle to our program.